jeffotoni/gocompilation/README.md

 #### Workspace

 Workspace is our place of work, where we will organize our directories with our projects.
-As shown above, until version 1.11 we were forced to do everything under the Workspace.
+As shown above, until **Go version 1.11** we were forced to do everything under the Workspace. $GOPATH Down Projects.

-$GOPATH Down Projects

 **Example hello**